 Grey Pitbull temperament and personality

 Grey Pitbulls, like other Pitbulls, look scary but they are actually big softies at heart.
-They love their human and would do anything for them, even if it means fighting another animal to death.
+They love their human and would do anything for them.

 Early humans exploited these qualities for their selfish entertainment, but people have started seeing more value in the sweet nature of these dogs.